davidsbatista/davidsbatista.net/_posts/2017-04-01-document_classification.md

-There other languages besides English, let's just keep English plots, and save this to a new file.
+There are other languages besides English, let's just keep English plots, and save this to a new file.

 {% highlight python %}